vancouver-ai-academy/vancouver-ai-academy.github.io/week_1/image_classification/README.md

 ## Implement an Image Classifier

-Update `main.py` by filling up the code placeholders under `TODO`.
+Update `main.py` by filling up the code placeholders under `TODO` by adding code and replacing the `None` values.
 Running the following command

 ```
 python main.py -e image_classifier